lchen64/Scheme/README.md

 # Scheme Interpreter

-An interpreter for the Scheme Programming Language built with Python
+An Interpreter for the Scheme Programming Language built with Python